Greek government-debt crisis countermeasures: Fourth austerity package and reforms (June 2011)

 The Fourth austerity package emerged from the deviation of the Greek economic program by targets.
 It was voted by parliament on 29 June 2011, in the midst of the huge demonstrations and the Greek indignants movement.
 It is known in Greece as Mesoprothesmo (the mid-term plan).
 It includes rise taxes for those with a yearly income of over €8,000, an extra tax for those with a yearly income of over €12,000 among others.
 On 11 August 2011 the government introduced more taxes, this time targeted at people owning immovable property.
-The new tax, which is to be paid through the owner's electricity bill.
+The new tax is paid through the owner's electricity bill.

 Fifth austerity package (October 2011)

-The Fifth austerity package was aimed to ensure the 6th bailout instalment for Greece.
-The representatives of creditors required Greece to take new measures in order to limit the state expenditures.
-That was one of the conditions so that the financing of Greek economy to continue normally.
-The new bill (frequently is called multi-bill) hit mostly the civil servants and the retirees.
-It was voted by the Greek parliament on 20 October 2011 amid protests.
-The bill included among other, major cuts of the wages of civil servants through to the definition of a single payroll and cuts for the pensions over 1000 euros.
+The Fifth austerity package aimed to ensure the 6th bailout installment for Greece.
+The representatives of creditors required Greece to take new measures in order to limit the state expenditures, one of the conditions so that the financing of Greek economy to continue normally.
+The new bill (frequently called multi-bill) impacted mostly civil servants and the retirees.
+It was voted on by the Greek parliament on 20 October 2011 amid protests.
+The bill included, among other provisions, significant wage reductions for civil servants through the implementation of a unified payroll system, and pension cuts for amounts exceeding 1,000 euros.